/transfer_sila

 The request body at this endpoint is the transfer_msg JSON object.

-destination_handle (required key) is the user handle to which tokens will be transferred.
+destination_handle (required) is the user_handle to which funds will be transferred.

 There are three options to specify which payment method should receive the funds.
 The specified payment method must belong to the destination_handle.